isovalent/ebpf-docs/docs/linux/syscall/BPF_PROG_LOAD.md

 [:octicons-tag-24: v4.1](https://github.com/torvalds/linux/commit/2541517c32be2531e0da59dfd7efc1ce844644f5)

 !!! warning
     This attribute is no longer used as of [:octicons-tag-24: v5.0](https://github.com/torvalds/linux/commit/6c4fc209fcf9d27efbaa48368773e4d2bfbd59aa).
-The field is still present for compatibly reasons but doesn't do anything.
+The field is still present for compatibly reasons but does not do anything.

 Before its deprecation, this field was supposed to point to a string containing the current kernel version.
 This string was checked against the actual kernel version for programs of type [`BPF_PROG_TYPE_KPROBE`](../program-type/BPF_PROG_TYPE_KPROBE.md).The rational behind the field was that kprobe are fundamentally unstable and thus had to be recompiled for every kernel version (this was before [CO-RE](../../concepts/core.md) was introduced), having to set this field would make this apparent to users.